lihaoyi/macropy/readme.md

 print num.parse_all("123") # ["123"]
 ```

-which returns the a string of digits, and convert it into a parser which returns an `int` with the value of that string.
+which returns a string of digits, and convert it into a parser which returns an `int` with the value of that string.
 This can be done with the `//` operator:

 ```python
 with peg: